-- Isotopes can be used in medicine to detect and treat thyroid issues and cancer, such as brain tumors.
+- Isotopes used in medicine can detect or treat thyroid issues and cancer, such as brain tumors.

 Strong Security Requirements

-- Background checks, including fingerprinting, to ensure that people with access to radioactive material are trustworthy and reliable.
+- Background checks, including fingerprinting, to ensure that people with access to sources are trustworthy and reliable.

-- Physical barriers and personnel access controls to areas where radioactive material is stored or used.
+- Physical barriers and personnel access controls to areas where sources are stored or used.

-- Security plans or procedures designed to detect, deter, assess and respond to unauthorized access attempts.
+- Security plans and procedures to detect, deter, assess and respond to unauthorized access attempts.

 - Coordination and response planning between licensees and local law enforcement agencies.